08Aristodemus24/auto-job-app-sender/documents/interview-flow.md

 ### Python Related
 1. Using pandas, merge three datasets (sales, promotions, inventory).
 Return top 5 products with the highest uplift in sales during a valid promotion window.

 2. Implement a custom function in pandas that bins continuous numerical data into deciles and labels outliers based on the IQR method.
-Return a summary table.|
+Return a summary table.

 3. Compare and contrast defaultdict, Counter, and regular dictionaries in Python.
 When would you use each for analyzing customer purchase patterns?

-### Data Analytics related
+### Data Analytics/Engineering related
 * is it a fair assertion to say that the median should be used in imputation of missing values in a column if the histogram or the distribution of data in the column when plotted is skewed and not normal since this better represents a measure of central tendency and that we would use average if the distribution of the data is normal?

 * when would you use median vs mean in analyzing data?
-IF the histogram or the distribution of data when plotted is skewed and nto normal then it may be helpful to use the middle value for imputation as this better represents a measure of central tendency.
+If the histogram or the distribution of data when plotted is skewed and nto normal then it may be helpful to use the middle value for imputation as this better represents a measure of central tendency.
 We would use average if the distribution of the data is normal.

 Mean is the best choice when data is symmetric and free from extreme outliers, as it leverages all data points.
 Median is preferred when data is skewed or contains outliers, as it provides a robust measure of central tendency that isn't unduly affected by extreme values.